-The Issue Paper on Safer Cities accurately grasps the complexity of crime and violence in urban settings.
+The issue paper on safer cities accurately grasps the complexity of crime and violence in urban settings.
 It not only refers to policy measures aimed at dealing with existing unsafely, but also pays attention to its roots and causes, and points at several measures to prevent them.
-Identified key drivers cover a wide range of policy recommendations to be made to governments, including citizens' empowerment and participation, multi-level and multi-sectorial governance, inclusive urban planning, slum upgrading, the rule of law and human rights mainstreaming.
-However, from the Right to the City perspective, the mapping lacks one important element to be stressed: the problematic relationship between the police and disadvantaged communities, that is, the excessive use of force by personnel involved in law enforcement while performing their official duties, especially in marginalized areas.
-Without any doubt, this phenomenon reflects the inequalities and discrimination existing in societies towards poor groups, which in some cases state forces reproduce.
-Hence the importance to prompt governments to ensure policing and security provision on the basis of equity, safety and access to justice for all; to frame policing in human rights standards; and to ensure police officials accountability.
+Identified key drivers cover a wide range of policy recommendations to be made to governments, including citizens' empowerment and participation, multilevel and multisectoral governance, inclusive urban planning, slum upgrading, the rule of law and human rights mainstreaming.
+However, from the right to the city perspective, the mapping lacks one important element to be stressed: the problematic relationship between the police and disadvantaged communities, that is, the excessive use of force by personnel involved in law enforcement while performing their official duties, especially in marginalized areas.
+Without any doubt, this phenomenon reflects the inequalities and discrimination existing in societies towards poor groups, which in some cases State forces reproduce.
+Hence the importance of prompting governments to ensure policing and security provision on the basis of equity, safety and access to justice for all; to frame policing in human rights standards; and to ensure police officials accountability.

-Issue Paper 4: Urban Culture and Heritage
+Issue paper 4: Urban culture and heritage

-In line with recent debates on sustainable development, the Issue Paper on Urban Culture and Heritage reinforces the idea that culture is one of the key pillars of sustainability, together with environment, society and economy.
-While there some are references to the role of culture in 'rehumanising' cities and making them more resilient and inclusive, the paper seems to concentrate mainly on the nexus between heritage, urban regeneration and tourism, and between the cultural and creative industries, employment and economic development.
-However, from the Right to the City perspective, it is also important to emphasize the importance of accessible, decentralized and well-resourced cultural infrastructures (not only museums, but also art schools, libraries or theatres); to the relationship between culture and education (i.e. how formal and non-formal education and lifelong learning should embrace cultural diversity and integrate artistic and cultural education); to the relationship between culture and knowledge (i.e. how cultural participation may enhance individual and collective knowledge and social capital); and to the role of culture in fostering social inclusion and cohesion (i.e., how intercultural dialogues provide the basis for mutual understanding and the valorization of differences).
+7. In line with recent debates on sustainable development, the issue paper on urban culture and heritage reinforces the idea that culture is one of the key pillars of sustainability, together with environment, society and economy.
+While there some are references to the role of culture in "rehumanizing" cities and making them more resilient and inclusive, the paper seems to concentrate mainly on the nexus between heritage, urban regeneration and tourism, and between the cultural and creative industries, employment and economic development.
+However, from the right to the city perspective, it is also important to emphasize the importance of accessible, decentralized and well-resourced cultural infrastructures (not only museums, but also art schools, libraries or theatres); to the relationship between culture and education (i.e. how formal and non-formal education and lifelong learning should embrace cultural diversity and integrate artistic and cultural education); to the relationship between culture and knowledge (i.e. how cultural participation may enhance individual and collective knowledge and social capital); and to the role of culture in fostering social inclusion and cohesion (i.e., how intercultural dialogues provide the basis for mutual understanding and the valorization of differences).